The 10 Best Dance Clubs & Destinations in Chicago

 Sometimes you’ve just gotta leave it all on the floor.

-Aux Cord DJs may not have a venue of their own, but there’s no denying that these dudes no how to make us dance.
+Aux Cord DJs may not have a venue of their own, but there’s no denying that these dudes know how to make us dance.
 A group of esteemed party planners and DJs, ACD is intent on showing Chicago a great time with nothing but an aux cord and great taste.
 With regular stints at places like The Mid and East Room, Aux Cord DJs music will range anywhere from hip-hop to old school and back again, meaning they’ve got you covered for whatever kind of dance mood you may be in.

 To figure out what venue ACD is gonna be hitting up next – or just to get the scoop on some of Chicago’s chillest DJs – check out their Instagram here.